jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 We can fix the N+1 problem by using **eager loading**, where the related objects are loaded with the parent object up front.
 The child objects are automatically loaded along with its parent object.

-The ORM accomplishes this by consolidating a **JOIN** to the **SELECT** statement to load the related objects at simultaneously, or by emitting additional **SELECT** statements to load the related child objects.
+The ORM accomplishes this by consolidating a **JOIN** to the **SELECT** statement to load the related objects simultaneously, or by emitting additional **SELECT** statements to load the related child objects.

 Eager loading is advantageous when we want to fetch information about all or numerous child objects along with its parent object.
 It's also a good practice to use this to reduce further queries and alleviate further load to the database.